 Best Compact Locker

-Stand at the bottom of any multi-pitch climb, clip the rack onto your harness and notice the significant amount of extra weight, not to mention clutter, that you will have to carry up the route with you.
-If your intended climb is close to your maximum climbing ability, then the weight of the rack could conceivably make a difference in whether you send or fall.
-Any opportunity to lighten the load helps you out, which is why we love compact, lightweight locking carabiners.
-How many lockers you need on a climb is up to you, but only one or two of these at most needs to be larger pear or HMS style lockers, the rest can, and should, be small lightweight lockers.
-We awarded our Top Pick to the DMM Phantom Screwgate because it is the best one you can buy.
-It's the lightest climbing rated locker we have ever used, and is also super quick to lock and unlock.
+Stand at the bottom of any multi-pitch climb, clip the rack onto your harness, and notice the significant amount of extra weight, not to mention clutter, that you will have to carry up the route with you.
+If your intended climb is close or at your limit, then cutting your weight is crucial.
+The weight of the rack could conceivably make a difference in whether you send or whip.
+Locking carabiners are an easy place to cut weight and bulk, which is why we love compact, lightweight locking carabiners.
+How many lockers you need on a climb is up to you, but only one or two of these at most needs to be larger pear or HMS style lockers, the rest can, and probably should, be lighter weight lockers.
+The DMM Phantom Screwgate is the lightest climbing rated locker we have ever used with no-fuss handling.

-As long as you aren't trying to belay or rappel with these as your main locker, there is virtually no downside to using them.
-With their small size, you can't expect to clip a bunch of other 'biners to them, or ask them to hold multiple ropes or knots, but they can do everything else you would need a locker for, all while weighing less and taking up far less harness space than a typical locker.
-Anyone who loves multi-pitch climbing and wants only the best performance for when it matters should be in the market for three or four of the DMM Phantom Screwgates.
+As long as you aren't trying to belay or rappel with these as your main locker, we found virtually no downside to using them.
+With their small size, don’t expect to clip a bunch of other 'biners to them or count on them to hold multiple ropes or knots.
+However, they can do everything else you would need a locker for, all while weighing less and taking up far less harness space than a typical locker.
+Anyone who loves multi-pitch climbing and won’t settle for anything less than the best should be in the market for three or four of the DMM Phantom Screwgates.

 Read Review: DMM Phantom Screwgate